Did you know? DZone has great portals for Python, Cloud, NoSQL, and HTML5!

 }, nb, "add " + nb + " distinct elements : ");

-I will finally display the results in a JFreeChart component, because the console output is not very friendly to compare results.
+I will finally display the results in a JFreeChart component because the console output is not very friendly to compare results.

-I first launched it on a couple of famous lists, from the JDK, from Javolution, from Apache Commons, I also added a HashSet, just for the records.
-Here is what I got (the colorful charts that I promised you) (Note that every bench is done with an instance of the given collection populated with 100 000 elements) :
+I first launched it on a couple of famous lists, from the JDK, from Javolution, from Apache Commons.
+I also added a HashSet, just for the records.
+Here is what I got (the colorful charts that I promised you) (Note that every bench is done with an instance of the given collection populated with 100,000 elements):

-We can see some interesting things here, we confirm what we already knew about some collections, the CopyOnWriteArray is significantly slow on data modification, etc, we also can see, between ArrayList and LinkedList some significant differences (OK, the benchmark does not cover all the different cases, and maybe we are in the particular case were ArrayList is better than LinkedList, anyway it gives us an interesting overall).
+We also can see, between ArrayList and LinkedList, some significant differences (OK, the benchmark does not cover all the different cases, and maybe we are in the particular case were ArrayList is better than LinkedList.
+Anyway, it gives us an interesting view overall).

-• A CombinedList
+CombinedList

-By this I mean a CombinedList which will use internally a HashSet, an ArrayList and a TreeList, and in each of its method, will use the data structure the most efficient to do the job, and so my CombinedList will be almost as fast as the fastest collection for all of its methods.
+By this, I mean a CombinedList, which will use internally a HashSet, an ArrayList, and a TreeList, and in each of its method, will use the data structure the most efficient to do the job, and so my CombinedList will be almost as fast as the fastest collection for all of its methods.

-By almost I mean their will be a little delay involved by the fact that we will sometimes need to synchronize the data in the internal collections.
-But it’s not a big deal, because the clear() and addAll(collection) methods are quite fast, as we saw in our first charts, and they are definitely faster than some other O(n) or O(n x n) operations on some collections.
-So it’s faster to recreate from scratch the all collection than applying a remove(Object) on an ArrayList (once again, here I don’t care about Memory).
+By almost, I mean there will be a little delay involved by the fact that we will sometimes need to synchronize the data in the internal collections.
+But it’s not a big deal because the clear() and addAll(collection) methods are quite fast, as we saw in our first charts, and they are definitely faster than some other O(n) or O(n x n) operations on some collections.

-So here we go, here are the attributes of my CombinedList
+Here are the attributes of my CombinedList:

 /** HashSet */